-In general, around 10% of the money goes to combating the causes and effects of the consumption of illegal substances, and around 7% goes to tobacco control.
-These percentages have not changed over the past five years
+In general, around 11% of the money goes to combating the causes and effects of the consumption of illegal substances, and around 6% goes to tobacco control.
+These percentages have not changed over the past six years

 Use by action field

 The cantons usually invest over 90% of the alcohol tenth in prevention, early detection and treatment.
-The shares that go to follow-up care, research, training and continuing professional development are generally around 10% (2016: 9%).
+The shares that go to follow-up care, research, training and continuing professional development are generally around 10% (9% in the actual case).